UPPMAX/uppmax_intro_day_1/docs/sessions/login.md

     > A login node is the computer where you arrive
     > after logging in to an UPPMAX HPC cluster

-- Should the examples below be done on the Rackham login node?
+- Should the examples below be done on the Pelle login node?
   What is your reasoning?

     - Create a directory